 At the end of the day, when neither free nor discounted shipping are valid options, you could always go with the alternative: digital goods don’t need to be shipped.

 Obviously, some products are easier than others to purchase in a digital format.
-Video games are great for this, particularly with the abundance of discount options in the form of Steam deals and GOG sales.
+Video games are great for this, particularly with the abundance of discount options in the form of Steam deals.
 The same is true for purchasing digital music.